UK TV review: The Twilight Zone: Season 1 and 2

-We begin with Nightmare at 30,000 Feet, which follows a passenger (Adam Scott) as he listens to a podcast on a flight that predicts their eventual disappearance.
+Season 1 begins with Nightmare at 30,000 Feet, which follows a passenger (Adam Scott) as he listens to a podcast on a flight that predicts their eventual disappearance.
 A magazine journalist with a nose for investigation, he can’t resist the chance to work out what’s really going on – and it’s no spoiler to say that his nosey behaviour doesn’t go down well.
-Freak out air hostesses, passengers and himself alike, the episode does well to tap into modern anxieties about flying and safety, but compared to the original out it’s inspired by, which starred William Shatner and explored trauma and PTSD, it’s a quick flight but one that’s a little thin on the ground.
+Freaking out air hostesses, passengers and himself alike, the episode does well to tap into modern anxieties about flying and safety, but compared to the original story it’s inspired by, which starred William Shatner and explored trauma and PTSD, it’s a quick flight that lands a little thin on the ground.